adampawelczyk/ctf-writeups/thm/mr-robot-ctf/README.md

 ### Enumerate Users

-With a reverse shell, we look for users that are present on the system:
+After obtaining a reverse shell, the system is checked for user accounts by listing the contents of the `/home` directory:

 ```bash
 ls -l /home
 ```

-We discover a `robot` user.
+A `robot` user is discovered.

 ### Enumerate Robot's Home Directory